-Daily care of your marble requires warm water and a mild dish soap followed by a microfiber towel to shine your stone.
-Treat your countertops like your hands and avoid abrasive, acidic cleaners or bleach that can strip the sealer and etch the stone.
+Daily Marble care requires warm water, mild dish soap, and a microfiber towel to shine your stone.
+Avoid abrasive, acidic cleaners or bleach that can strip the sealer and etch the stone.

 Marble countertops receive a 15-year sealer that protects against untimely spills and splashes.
 It’s best to promptly wipe up spills since continued exposure to acidic spills can cause etching or discoloration.

-Dolomite is a lesser known type of sedimentary limestone found in dolomite beds with a look similar to marble or quartzite.
-Sometimes called Dolostone, most rocks that are rich in dolomite were originally deposited as calcium carbonate muds that were then altered by magnesium-rich pore water to form dolomite.
+Dolomite is a lesser-known type of sedimentary limestone found in dolomite beds resembling Marble or quartzite.
+Sometimes called Dolostone, most rocks rich in Dolomite were originally deposited as calcium carbonate muds that were then altered by magnesium-rich pore water to form Dolomite.

-Installing a dolomite countertop is an ideal way to create an understated yet elegant interior that will be remarkable for years to come.
-Typically found in hues of white and grey, it offers great resistance to pressure, scratches, heat and other types of wear and tear, making them ideal for kitchen, dining and bathroom spaces.
-It is less liquid absorbent and sensitive to acidic foods like wine, citrus juices, vinegar and salad dressings than marble, but will still need to be sealed.
+Installing a Dolomite countertop is an ideal way to create an understated yet elegant interior that will be remarkable for years.
+Typically found in hues of white and grey, it offers excellent resistance to pressure, scratches, heat, and other types of wear and tear, making them ideal for kitchen, dining, and bathroom spaces.
+It is less liquid absorbent and sensitive to acidic foods like wine, citrus juices, vinegar, and salad dressings than Marble, but it must still be sealed.

-Like other natural stones, Dolomite can be cleaned with mild soap and water or special a stone cleaners for daily maintenance.
-Simply wipe up spills as soon as you notice them.
-Acidic liquids like citrus fruits, vinegar, tomatoes can etch the dolomite if left directly on the coutnertop for too long.
+Like other natural stones, Dolomite can be cleaned with mild soap and water or special stone cleaners for daily maintenance.
+Acidic liquids like citrus fruits, vinegar, and tomatoes can etch the Dolomite if left directly on the countertop for too long.

 Dolomite countertops receive a 15-year sealer that protects against untimely spills and splashes.
 It’s best to promptly wipe up spills since continued exposure to acidic spills can cause etching or discoloration.